radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 All these 1500 networks, already resolved, have been stored as binary files.
 Loading one of such files into python gives you access to an initialised _pipenet_ object, which you can use to synthesise vascular diffusion MRI (dMRI) signals.

 In this code below we show, for example, how to load one of such networks, and how to plot its VFR matrix (attribute `flowmat`).
-We assume that the code is run from inside the folder [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples) where this tutorial is stored, and that matplotlibt is installed in your pything environment.
+We assume that the code is run from inside the folder [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples) where this tutorial is stored, and that matplotlibt is installed in your _python_ environment.

 ```
 import numpy as np